-Staple and comfort food icon, the bean has been playing an essential role in the survival of people and animals since ancient times.
-Evidence has been unearthed that old-world legumes (lentils, peas, broad beans, chick peas and soybeans) have been used as food for more than 10,000 years in eastern Asia.
+Staple and comfort food icon, the bean has played an essential role in the survival of people and animals since ancient times.
+Archaeologists have unearthed evidence that old-world legumes (lentils, peas, broad beans, chick peas, and soybeans) were used as food for more than 10,000 years in eastern Asia.
 Caches of lentils have been found in Egyptian tombs, signifying the reverence paid to this plant.
-Jason Ladock in “History of Legumes: Man’s Use of Legumes” on healthguidance.org writes that today “Legumes are second only to the cereal grasses as sources of human food and animal forage.”
+In “History of Legumes: Man’s Use of Legumes” (www.healthguidance.org), Jason Ladock writes that “Legumes are second only to the cereal grasses as sources of human food and animal forage.”

 Why are legumes so popular?
-Legumes, members of the bean or Fabaceae plant family have many significant attributes.
-An important source of protein and fiber, beans also are high in iron, potassium and magnesium.
-They are easy to grow, and when dry, many beans can be stored for long periods of time without losing viability if they are kept in a cool, dry, dark environment.
-Besides the food nutrient benefits, the USDA Soil Quality Institute reports that beans have an ability to fix atmospheric nitrogen, with the help of symbiotic Rhizobia bacteria living in their roots, and supply up to 90 percent of their own nitrogen.
+Legumes, members of the bean or Fabaceae plant family, have many significant attributes.
+Beans are high in iron, potassium and magnesium, and are also an important source of protein and fiber.
+They are easy to grow, and, when dry, can be stored for long periods of time without losing viability if they are kept in a cool, dry, dark environment.
+Beside their nutritive benefits, the USDA Soil Quality Institute reports that beans have an ability to fix atmospheric nitrogen with the help of symbiotic Rhizobia bacteria living in their roots.

-An inclusive term, “beans” today is commonly used to refer to large-seeded plants in this plant family that includes peas, soybeans, peanuts and vetches.
-Generally, beans are a summer crop that needs warm weather to grow (as opposed to the growing conditions of the group of plants we call peas).
+An inclusive term, “beans” commonly refers to large-seeded plants that include peas, soybeans, peanuts, and vetches.
+Beans are generally a summer crop that needs warm weather to grow (as opposed to the growing conditions of the group of plants we call peas).
 Other than growing temperatures, beans and peas are very similar.

 Green Beans (fresh)

-Available in bush or pole forms, round or flat pod types used as an edible pod or shelling bean.
+Available in bush or pole forms with round or flat pods, these are used as an edible pod or shelling bean.
 Grow the pole types where space is limited.
 Cornell University reports that these will yield two to three times as much as the bush types in the same space.
 Some green beans have purple or yellow pods and often are quite decorative with swirls of color.
-Very easy to grow.
+They are very easy to grow.

-Not native to North America.
-This bean has been cultivated for more than 7,000 years and originated in the Andes Mountains of Peru and the Lerma-Santiago River basin of Jalisco in west-central Mexico.
+Fresh green beans are not native to North America.
+They have been cultivated for more than 7,000 years and originated in the Andes Mountains of Peru and the Lerma-Santiago River basin of Jalisco in west-central Mexico.